What Is Predictive Maintenance? (Types, Examples & Benefits)

 • Fewer or no lost-time incidents due to surprise malfunctions and reactive maintenance repairs

-• Maximizes equipment lifespan due to necessary maintenance tasks and upkeep
+• Maximizes equipment lifespan through timely, necessary maintenance tasks and upkeep

-• Increased revenue by protecting your most valuable equipment
+• Increased revenue by protecting your most valuable and mission-critical equipment

 While there are many benefits to predictive maintenance work, there are also many disadvantages.
 A few of them are: